wh-alice/mig_sql/asql/advanced-analytics/r-services/tutorials/r-and-sql-data-types-and-data-objects-r-in-t-sql-tutorial.md

 ## Always return R data as a data frame

 When your script returns results from R to SQL Server, it must return the data as a **data.frame**.
-Any other type of object that you generate in your script  -- whether that be a list, factor, vector, or binary data -- must be converted to a data frame if you want to output it as part of the stored procedure results.
-Fortunately, there are multiple R functions for doing this.
-You'll see in a later example how to serialize a binary model and return it in a data frame.
+Any other type of object that you generate in your script — whether that be a list, factor, vector, or binary data — must be converted to a data frame if you want to output it as part of the stored procedure results.
+Fortunately, there are multiple R functions to support changing other objects to a data frame.
+You can even serialize a binary model and return it in a data frame, which you'll do later in this tutorial.

-In this section, you'll experiment with changing objects such as vectors, matrices, and lists to data frames, and see how this affects the output passed to SQL Server.
+First, let'll experiment with some R basic R objects — vectors, matrices, and lists — and see how conversion to a data frame changes the output passed to SQL Server.

-For example, compare these two Hello World R scripts, which look almost identical.
-However, the first returns a single column of three values, and the second returns three columns with a single value each.
+Compare these two Hello World R scripts, which look almost identical.
+The first returns a single column of three values, and the second returns three columns with a single value each.

 ```sql
 # Example 1